dpc-sdp/ripple/docs/content/design-system/5.components/file.md

 ---

 ## Usage
-Use the file component to let users download an attachment.
+Use the File component to let users download an attachment.
 It is accompanied by an optional description so you can give the user more information.

 File is made up of: